 |Costs||Beer, Drinks and/or Meal - Self Payment|

-All MINI lovers celebrate the 9th Austrian MINI Weekend at a get-a-way-drink in fair weather in the popular beer garden in Wörgl.
-Get to know cool, trendy MINI lovers and those who still want to be!
+All MINI lovers are celebrating the 9th Austrian MINI Weekend with a welcome drink in the popular beer garden in Wörgl.
+Get to know cool, trendy MINI lovers and those who want to become one!
 Closer acquaintances not excluded, if not already happened!
-In a relaxed atmosphere, we look forward to beautiful views and insights and look forward to the tour together.
+In a relaxed atmosphere, we look forward to beautiful views and insights and are also looking forward to our upcoming tour.
 (Recommendation: do not celebrate too long, because we drive the next day with our beloved MINI's!)